-- The Supreme Court mustmay make its appointments from a list of candidates nominated by the Board of Trustees of the State Bar pursuant to a procedure approved by the court. - Candidates selected for nominations shall not include licensees who are: a regular or adjunct professor of law; actively involved in any capacity related to a bar examination review course or in any other capacity to assist applicants in fulfilling the requirements for admission; or actively serving as a member of the governing or other policy-making board or committee of a law school, with the exception of law school-affiliated alumni groups.
+The Supreme Court mustmay make its appointments from a list of candidates nominated by the Board of Trustees of the State Bar-pursuant to a procedure approved by the court.

+(2) Candidates selected for nominations shall be screened for actual and potential conflicts of interest including any financial and nonfinancial interests that might affect or might be affected by the candidate's service as an examiner.
+Such conflicts may include being actively involved in any capacity related to a bar examination preparation business or in any other capacity to assist applicants in fulfilling the requirements for admission; or are actively serving as a member of the governing or other policy-making board or committee of a law school.